 Today, the village of Boys Town has expanded to be the base of operations for 11 regions across the U.S. Their mission remains the same as it was back in 1917 – “…to give at-risk children and families the love, support and education they need to succeed.”
 Their programs positively affect the lives of over 2 million children and families every year.
 It is no wonder the U.S. Mint has decided to honor the centennial of this vital organization!

 The obverse pictures an older and younger brother holding hands and walking towards a large pylon that reads “BOYS TOWN.”
-The inscriptions “1917,” “2017,” “IN GOD WE TRUST,” “LIBERTY,” will appear on the coin, along with the first half of the Boys Town’s goal, “Saving Children” below.
+The inscriptions “1917,” “2017,” “IN GOD WE TRUST,” “LIBERTY,” appear on the coin, along with the first half of the Boys Town’s goal, “Saving Children” below.

 The reverse design depicts a scene of a modern Boys Town neighborhood.
 Above this scene are images of the young adults who grew up in these caring homes, proudly wearing graduation garb.
-The inscriptions “UNITED STATES OF AMERICA,” “E PLURIBUS UNUM,” “HALF DOLLAR,” will be present, along with the second portion of Boys Town’s goal, “Healing Families.”
+The inscriptions “UNITED STATES OF AMERICA,” “E PLURIBUS UNUM,” “HALF DOLLAR,” are present, along with the second portion of Boys Town’s goal, “Healing Families.”

 The obverse design shows a little girl sitting alone, looking up at the branches of an oak tree and searching for help.
-The inscriptions “BOYS TOWN,” “IN GOD WE TRUST,” “LIBERTY,” “1917-2017,” will appear in the design, along with the text “When you help a child today…”
+The inscriptions “BOYS TOWN,” “IN GOD WE TRUST,” “LIBERTY,” “1917-2017,” appear in the design, along with the text “When you help a child today…”

 The reverse design depicts the same little girl, now joined by her new family.
 They hold hands under the shelter of the large oak tree above.
 The inscriptions read “UNITED STATES OF AMERICA,” “ONE DOLLAR,” “E PLURIBUS UNUM,” along with the text “…you write the history of tomorrow.”